flatredball/FlatRedBallDocs/tutorials/damage-dealing/02-team-index.md

 <figure><img src="../../.gitbook/assets/2023-01-11_07-00-26.gif" alt=""><figcaption><p>Creating a PlayerVsBullet collision relationship</p></figcaption></figure>

-Even with this collision relationship, Bullets which are fired by the Player do not deal damage to the player - the generated code checks team index and both have a team index of 0 so no damage is dealt ot the player.
+Even with this collision relationship, Bullets which are fired by the Player do not deal damage to the player - the generated code checks team index and both have a team index of 0 so no damage is dealt to the player.

 <figure><img src="../../.gitbook/assets/2023-01-11_07-02-07.gif" alt=""><figcaption><p>Player shooting bullets</p></figcaption></figure>